slebok/slebok/tools/MontiCore.md

         stateNames.add(state.getName());
       }
       else {
         Log.error("0xA0124 The names of automaton states must be unique.", automaton.get_SourcePositionStart());
       }
     }
   }

 }
 ```

+Once a model has been checked, it can be processed further.
+This may include template-based code generation into executable GPL code, such as depicted below:

 ```
 Template